basiliscos/cpp-bredis/README.md

 and used buffers are usually not thread-safe.
 To handle that in multi-thead environment the access to those objects should be sequenced via `asio::io_context::strand` .
 See the `examples/multi-threads-1.cpp`.

+## parsing_policy::drop_result
+The performance still can be boosted if it is known beforehand that the response from redis server is not needed at all.
+For example, the only possible response to `PING` command is `PONG` reply, usually there is no sense it validating that `PONG` reply, as soon as it is known, that redis-server alredy delivered us **some** reply (in practice it is `PONG`).
+Another example is `SET` command, when redis-server **usually** replies with `OK`.

+With `parsing_policy::drop_result` the reply result is just verified with formal compliance to redis protocol, and then it is discarded.

+It should be noted, that redis can reply back with error, which aslo correct reply, but the caller side isn't able to see it when `parsing_policy::drop_result`.
+So, it should be used with care, when you know what your are doing.
+You have been warned.

+It is safe, however, to mix different parsing policies on the same connection, i.e. write `SET` command and read it's reply with `parsing_policy::drop_result` and then write `GET` command and read it's reply with `parsing_policy::keep_result`.
+See the `examples/speed_test_async_multi.cpp`.

 ## API